aspose-3d/Aspose.3D-Doc-md/english/net/getting-started/licensing/_index.md

 - Users will also see an evaluation watermark in the rendered images and all other output files.

 {{% alert color="primary" %}}
-If you're using Aspose.3D without a proper license, there could trigger an **Aspose.ThreeD.TrialException** when the usage reached the unlicensed restrictions, you can turn the exception off by:
+If you're using Aspose.3D without a proper license, there could trigger an `Aspose.ThreeD.TrialException` when the usage reached the unlicensed restrictions, you can turn the exception off by:

 * [Buy a full featured license](https://purchase.aspose.com/buy).
 * Request a 30 days temporary license, please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license) For more information.
 .
-* Set **Aspose.ThreeD.TrialException.SuppressTrialException** to true, the  TrialException will not be raised during the Open/Save call on Scene, but the above restrictions will not be lifted.
+* Set `Aspose.ThreeD.TrialException.SuppressTrialException` to `true`, the `TrialException` will not be raised during the `Open/Save` call on Scene, but the above restrictions will not be lifted.
-* Manually use a try/catch block on Scene.Open/Save, this exception is just a notification, ignore it will not affect the scene loading/saving.
+* Manually use a `try/catch` block on `Scene.Open/Save`, this exception is just a notification, ignore it will not affect the scene loading/saving.

 {{% /alert %}}